RuiSilv/Discord-Nitro-Generator/README.md

-# 📜 Discord Nitro Generator
+# Discord Nitro Generator
+Geneates discord nitro codes.

-# Information
+## Information

-- Nearly instant code generation
-- Generates chosen ammount of discord nitro codes
+Simple program to generate a chosen amount of nitro codes and saves them to a text file.

+## Usage
+1. Input an amount of codes to generate.
-- Saves codes to a text file
+2. Open your text file (Codes.txt)
-- Simple code
+3. Done.